 The Trustmark will appear on your site for up to 500 visitors per month with the free version of McAfee Safe.
 This tells those visitors that they can search your website securely and/or make a purchase from your WooCommerce shop.
 You can also upgrade to a McAfee Safe Pro plan that provides unlimited visits and extra features to protect security and identity.
 What else to learn?
 Check out below for more McAfee Safe functions!

 Keep In Mind

 It is likely that scanning for malware will throw up some false positives, which you will have to check out.
 Can you rely on it if you scan WordPress for malware and the outcome shows that your website is clean?
 Perhaps, but as scans are not foolproof, take it with a grain of salt.

-Downloading themes and plugins directly from the author’s page or from trusted theme houses and not from any suspicious third party websites is one way to reduce malicious code from reaching your website.
+Downloading themes and plugins directly from the author’s page or from trusted theme houses and not from any suspicious third-party websites is one way to reduce malicious code from reaching your website.

 If you do decide to scan WordPress for malware, protecting your website is a quick and easy first step.
 But to protect your website from security threats, it takes more than a few scans and plugins.
-Security of websites is something that you need to fully think through and diligently implement.
+Security of websites is something that you need to fully think through and diligently implemented.

 Not to worry, you can use this guide to safeguard your website with WordPress blog security tips.
-You can find it all right there, starting from WordPress hosting and moving on to backups, plugins, themes and cleaning up your computer, right down to SSL, passwords and folder permissions.
+You can find it all right there, starting from WordPress hosting and moving on to backups, plugins, themes, and cleaning up your computer, right down to SSL, passwords, and folder permissions.
 Check it out and proactively take precautions.